What is Pivotal Response Training (PRT)?

 2. Teaching the learner to access a reinforcer for exhibiting the behavior.

 Learners at a variety of developmental levels can be taught to use self-management interventions.
-If the learner understands how to follow a schedule, that learner can utilize self-management strategies to obtain reinforcement for completing tasks on that schedule.
+For example, if the learner understands how to follow a schedule, that learner can utilize self-management strategies to obtain reinforcement for completing tasks on that schedule.
 It is often best to begin with clear, distinct behaviors and build to include other behaviors.

 Skills Taught Using Pivotal Response Training